From 1951-1959 The Longhorns won no tournaments and were never ranked.

 Coach Bradley literally throws in the towel against Baylor, and the Longhorn fans also decide to throw in various objects.

-Dr. Denton Cooley (1938-1939) – walk-on in basketball In 2004 the 44,000 square foot Denton A. Cooley Pavilion was dedicated.
-The facility is where both the women and men practice on separate courts.
-It was one of the best workout facilities in the country when built.
-Denton Cooley wanted to be a jock, not a…
+Doctor Denton Cooley In 2004, the 44,000-square-foot Denton A. Cooley Pavilion was dedicated.
+The facility is where both men and women practice on separate courts.
+When built, it was one of the best workout facilities in the country.
+All are torn down now!
+This story is probably not for TSLN, but it is fascinating, and…